 - Oreo cookies

 - Chocolate chips

-The ice bath helps quickly cool down the ice cream base.
-The ice cream base needs to cool (and stop steaming) before you cover it and refrigerate.
+- Always use an ice bath.
+It helps to quickly cool down the ice cream base.
+The base needs to cool (and stop steaming) before you cover and refrigerate it.
 The ice bath speeds up this process.

 If there aren't too many bits, yes.
 You should be able to save this.
 Just make sure you strain the mixture through a fine mesh strainer and discard all the bits.
 It takes some time to learn how to properly temper eggs.
 If you need help, check out this video.

 According to the U.S. guidelines, products labeled as 'ice cream' are required to contain at least 10% milkfat and 20% milk solids.
 There are two main styles of ice cream - custard and Philadelphia style.